VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 It is important to know that Cortex doesn't support the `STREAMED_XOR_CHUNKS` mode.
 When you run Cortex, it exposes a port to serve HTTP on `9009 by default`.

-The importing process example for the local installation of Thanos and single-node VictoriaMetrics(`http://localhost:8428`):
+The importing process example for the local installation of Cortex and single-node VictoriaMetrics(`http://localhost:8428`):

 ```